DamienVauchel/personnal_blog/README.md

 * MySQL
 * Apache or IIS depend of your OS

-More easy, you can download MAMP, WAMP or WAMPP depend of your OS
+More easy, you can download MAMP, WAMP or XAMPP depend of your OS

 ## Installation